History of NuScale Power

 Starting in 2000, the U.S. Department of Energy (DOE) funded research for the development of a small nuclear power plant that might be used in multiple applications.
 Idaho National Environment & Engineering Laboratory (INEEL) led the project with support from Oregon State University (OSU).
 At the same time, OSU was gaining international recognition for its work in the development of passive safety systems that use natural circulation to provide cooling for nuclear plants.
-OSU built and operated 1000 MW and 600 MW nuclear steam supply system scale models to help the developer obtain United States Nuclear Regulatory Commission (NRC) Design Certification (DC) for those technologies.
+OSU built and operated scaled thermal hydraulic test facilities, in connection with two technology developers' efforts, to obtain United States Nuclear Regulatory Commission (NRC) Design Certification (DC) for those technologies.

 When the DOE research project concluded in 2003, OSU scientists continued to pursue the design of a small nuclear plant that used natural circulation.
 Ultimately, the team at OSU built a one-third scale electrically-heated version of their plant as a test facility for this design.
 OSU granted NuScale Power exclusive rights to the nuclear power plant design, as well as the continued use of the test facility, through a technology transfer agreement completed in 2007.